PrestaShop/prestashop.github.io/news/_posts/2020-10-01-hacktoberfest-2020-is-coming.md

 ## Get acquainted with the Hacktoberfest challenge

-Every contributor achieving this goal of 4 contributions merged will be sent a pack of nice goodies including a tee-shirt and many wonderful stickers.
+Every contributor achieving this goal of 4 contributions will be sent a pack of nice goodies including a tee-shirt and many wonderful stickers.
 It is the perfect occasion to start a collection!
 Looking for a more sustainable gift?
 An environment-friendly option, the ‘pick trees, not tees’ option, will plant a tree instead of delivering you goodies. ;-)

 Everyone is welcome, especially beginners, just find the open source projects you want to involve in and do your bit!
 It is just a four-step process: